Behind the Scenes at the EU

 “It really came alive for them,” said Bradford, the Henry L. Moses Professor of Law and International Organization and director of the Law School’s European Legal Studies Center who practiced at Cleary Gottlieb in Brussels for two years earlier in her career.
 “I don’t think they’ll ever read a judgment from the European Court of Justice in the same way.”

-Twelve students (three LL.M.s, three second-year students, and six third-year students) were selected for the study trip and co-taught by Suzanne Kingston, a senior lecturer at University College Dublin School of Law.
+Twelve students (three LL.M.s, three second-year students, and six third-year students) were selected for the study trip, which was sponsored by Cleary Gottlieb and co-taught by Suzanne Kingston, a senior lecturer at University College Dublin School of Law.
 Each had a demonstrated interest in European Union law.
 They wrote memos on compelling or unsettled European Union legal questions before the trip, gave oral presentations on another topic during the trip, and must individually complete a research paper on EU law now that they have returned to Morningside Heights.

 Bradford said the objective for the course was to help students understand EU law in a hands-on environment.